Road signs in the United Kingdom: Turks and Caicos Islands

 The lack of road signs and official street names in the Turks and Caicos Islands was blamed for emergency vehicles not reaching their destination promptly, the government has since embarked on a programme of labelling roads and installing signs.
-Roads are labelled in a similar way to the US and Canada.
+Roads are labelled in a similar way to the United States and Canada.
 Road signs are similar to those of the UK, although older MUTCD-influenced signs, including US-style speed limit signs, have not been actively replaced and are still seen.

 Brown signs are sometimes erroneously used instead of green to denote primary routes.
 Officially, green is used for primary routes and white for local routes, as in the UK.
 There are no traffic lights in the Turks and Caicos Islands, most intersections are roundabouts.

 Virgin Islands

-The road signs of the Virgin Islands are similar to those of the US.
-The BVI drivers manual lists British-influenced signage with occasional differences, but in reality, all signs installed follow the Manual on Uniform Traffic Control Devices.
+The road signs of the Virgin Islands are similar in design to those used in the United States.
+The BVI drivers manual lists British-influenced signage with occasional differences, but in reality, all signs installed follow the United States' Manual on Uniform Traffic Control Devices developed by the FHWA.

 In 2018, new legislation was introduced in the Virgin Islands requiring that speed limits be labelled in both mph and km/h.